About the Location

 The image is not cropped.
 I liked the way I had framed the scene on location and I did not want to change the aspect ratio.
 Besides slightly increasing contrast I decreased the color temperature to add cooler tones in the bottom half of the image.
 Moreover I shifted the overall color palette to magenta while the unprocessed RAW file has an orange tint.

 I did not apply much sharpening to the original.
 For presentation on the web I am using a standard script which is applied when downsizing the image to its final resolution (usually 1000px on the longer side).
-Below you can find a 100% detail compared to the downsized file.
 I am looking forward to print this image big one day.

 Camera: Nikon D500 (1.5 crop APS-C)